Heroes

 13th October 1909 the Execution of Francisco Ferrer

-The execution of Catalan anarchist and educator Francisco Ferrer, 102 years ago today, was not punishment for the crime of which he had been accused.
+The execution of Catalan anarchist and educator Francisco Ferrer, on this day in 1909, was not punishment for the crime of which he had been accused.
 That the charges against him were fabricated is not in any doubt.
-Rather, his execution … Continue reading
+Rather, his … Continue reading

 10th October 1837 the Death of Charles Fourier